mlange-42/Ark.jl/docs/src/manual/components.md

 World(entities=0, comp_types=(Position, Velocity))
 ```

-All the methods in the example need to be defined, as long as the empty constructor.
+All the methods in the example need to be defined, along with the empty constructor.